MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/disable-http-proxy-auth-features.md

 ms.reviewer: kaushika
 ms.prod-support-area-path: sap:tcp/ip-communications, csstroubleshoot
 ms.technology: networking
-keywords:
+keywords: http proxy, authentication, loopback, WPAD
 ---

 # How to disable HTTP proxy features

-This article
+This article describes how to disable specific features of Windows HTTP proxies.

 _Applies to:_ &nbsp; Windows Server 2022, all editions, Windows 11, all editions

-Enterprise administrators may wish to disable certain HTTP proxy functionality.

 ## How to disable an authentication protocol